SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 Disadvantages:

-- Less control for complex cases
+- Less control for complex scenarios

 - Dependency on available connectors